hanjinliu/impy/docs/tutorial_viewer.rst

 When ``PropArray`` or ``pandas.DataFrame`` are given, an Excel-like table widget will be added on the right side of the viewer.
 If you want to get coordinates of a ``Points`` layer or ``Tracks`` layer as a table widget, select the layer and push the "(x,y)" button on the lower-left corner.
 This widget comes from generic ``TableWidget`` class, which is able to copy data, store data or plot the selected table contents like Excel.

-It has following buttons.
+- Table menu

+    - "Resize": Resize column width to fit the contents.
+    - "Append row"/"Append column": Add a new row/column.
+    - "Delete widget": Delete table from the viewer.

+- Data menu
-- "Copy": Copy all the contents into clipboard.
+    - "Copy all"/"Copy selected": Copy the contents into clipboard.
 You can paste it directly as csv style.
-- "Store": Store all the contents as ``pandas.DataFrame`` temporary in ``ip.gui.results``.
+    - "Store all"/"Store selected": Store all the contents as ``pandas.DataFrame`` temporary item in ``ip.gui.results``.

+- Plot menu

-- "Plot": Plot selected data on the figure canvas inside ``napari``.
-One table one canvas.
+  - "Plot": Plot selected data on the figure canvas, as a dock widget in the table widget.
   - "Setting...": Settings of plot, which is the options of ``plot`` function of ``pandas.DataFrame``.

 5. Add shapes layer as an text layer